IHT business relief: Why trusts are important

 • Speak to your family and advisers to review your succession plans for the business

-• Consider any action needed before 6 April 2026, in particular consider whether transfers in or out of trust are advisable
+• Consider any action needed before 6 April 2026, in particular whether transfers in or out of trust are advisable

 • Review and update your will as needed